 Common OCPI implementation mistakes

-How EV Cloud handles OCPI
+How does EV Cloud handle OCPI?

 EV Cloud supports OCPI 2.1.1 and 2.2.1 workflows for both CPO and eMSP roles:

-- Token authorization — incoming authorization requests are validated against your token database
+last_updated - Token authorization — incoming authorization requests are validated against your token database

 - Hub connectivity — connect to major roaming hubs (Hubject, Gireve, e-clearing) through a single integration

 The platform can compress technical integration work materially, but partner onboarding, tariff alignment, and launch governance still need deliberate coordination.
+See pricing for how that maps to roaming scope.

-What to do before you launch roaming
+What should you do before you launch roaming?

 If you are moving from research into implementation planning, use this sequence: